-PRINCIPLE 3: Defining outcomes in terms of sustainable economic, social and environmental benefits formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis forSeptem vision a The Pla w Council Plan, 2017-2021, approved in ber 2017 sets out the overarching strategic nd objectives of the Council. planning and other decisions.
-Renfrew work with future.
-T and mail Service Service Planning Guidance / Service Improvement plans Revised Novembra new Co focused an indiv Commu Service Improvement plans Improvement plans In sets out five strategic outcomes on how invest in a better future for all of whire and create a better council that will th customers and partners to deliver that The implementation of the Plan is driven naged throughout the organisation through plans and operational plans. d service planning guidance was issued in ber 2018, which links to the priorities of the uncil Plan.
-The guidelines are outcome d and flexible, supporting Services to take ridual approach to how they respond to the unity and Council Plans.
-The aim of the Improvement Plans are to: Explain in a structured way, how each Service is going to deliver their element of the Council Plan priorities and Community Plan outcomes; Sets out each service's actions on how they are going to achieve the outcomes for each communities and the performance indicators to monitor if progress and improvement is being achieved.
+PRINCIPLE 3: Defining outcomes in terms of sustainable economic, social and environmental benefits

+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance formal purpo contai indica the or Council Plan Service Planning Guidance / Service Improvement plans The new Council Plan, 2017-2021, approved in September 2017 sets out the overarching strategic vision and objectives of the Council.
+The Plan sets out five strategic outcomes on how we will invest in a better future for all of Renfrewshire and create a better Council that will work with customers and partners to deliver that future.
+The implementation of the Plan is driven and managed throughout the organisation through Service plans and operational plans.
+Revised service planning guidance was issued in November 2019, which links to the priorities of the Council Plan.
+The guidelines are outcome focused and flexible, supporting Services to take an individual approach to how they respond to the Community and Council Plans.
+The aim of the Service is going to deliver their element of the Council Plan priorities and Community Plan outcomes; Sets out each service's actions on how they are going to achieve the outcomes for each communities and the performance indicators to monitor if progress and improvement is being achieved.

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 3.1.2 3.1.2 Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
-It could be immediately or over the course of a year or longer.
-Council Plan The Council Plan refresh was approved by Council on 28 September 2017 and sets out the overarching strategic vision and objectives of the Council.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 3.1.2 Council Plan The Council Plan refresh was approved by Council on 28 September 2017 and sets out the overarching strategic vision and objectives of the Council.
 The accompanying performance framework, which sets out a six monthly monitoring process was approved by Leadership Board in December 2017.
 Community Plan and Local Outcome Improvement Plan (LOIP) The new Community Plan (LOIP) was agreed by Council on 28 September 2017.
 A strategic needs assessment and extensive community consultation was undertaken to identify priorities and challenges.
-Service Planning guidance / Service Improvement Plans Revised service planning guidance was issued in November 2017, which links to the five strategic outcomes of the Council Plan.
+Service Planning guidance / Service Improvement Plans Revised service planning guidance was issued in November 2019, which links to the five strategic outcomes of the Council Plan.
 The guidelines are outcome focused and flexible, supporting Services to take an individual approach to how they respond to the Community and Council Plans.
-The aim of the Service Plans are to: Explain in a structured way, how each Service is going to deliver their element of the Council Plan priorities and Community Plan outcomes; and Set out each Service's actions on how they are going to achieve the outcomes for our communities and the performance indicators to monitor if progress and improvement is being achieved.
+The aim of the Service Plans are to: Explain in a structured way, how each Service is going to deliver their element of the Council Plan priorities and Community Plan outcomes; and Set out each Service's actions on how they are going to achieve the outcomes for communities and the performance indicators to monitor if progress and improvement is being achieved.
 3.1.3 Delivering defined outcomes on a sustainable basis within the resources that will be available.
 Council Plan Monitoring Report Reports on the performance of the Council Plan actions and performance indicators are taken to the Leadership Board on a 6 monthly-basis.